CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/README.md

 -DANDROID_ABI=arm64-v8a
 ```

+# Benchmarking

+Benchmarks can be enabled with the `cmake` argument `-DINTRINSICCV_BENCHMARK=ON`.
+The benchmarks are based on [Google Benchmark](https://github.com/google/benchmark).
+All the standard Google Benchmark command line arguments can be used.
+In addition,
+the image size on which the tests will be run can be set with the command line
+options `--image_width=123` and `--image_height=123`.

 # Build Prerequisites
 While the core functionality of the library does not rely on any third-party libraries, there are
 build prerequisites that are essential for compiling the source code and generating the executable.